m-lab/murakami-viz/README.md

-# Koa React Form Template
+# Murakami vizualizations
-A form template using Koa and React.
+A visualization service of Murakami tests using Koa and React.

 ## Requirements
 * [Node.js](https://nodejs.org) of version `>=10`